 When and where will the next tests take place?

-The next tests will occur during the nights of March 29 to 30, April 5 to 6 and April 12 to 13 between the following stations:
+The next tests will occur during the night of June 7 to 8 between the following stations:

 Questions and answers

 You might hear a low humming noise, if your home is located near one of the ventilation stations.